Last Updated on September 11, 2022 by Nancie

 Sparrows Love Cover & Water

 Sparrows, like other birds, also appreciate cover and water.
-We have several brush piles in the yard for cover and that tends to be where the sparrows hang out.
-They make forays out to eat seed and then fly back to the pile whenever they are spooked.
-(Note: Conversely, if you need to get House Sparrows OUT of your yard, getting rid of close cover can help tremendously.)
+We have several brush piles in the yard and some bramble areas that provide cover and that tends to be where the sparrows hang out.
+They make forays out to eat seed and then fly back to cover whenever they are spooked.
+(Note: Conversely, if you need to get House Sparrows OUT of your yard, getting rid of close cover can help tremendously.
+Our brush piles are now in the back corner of the yard instead of right near the feeders.)

 We also have a number of birdbaths.
 Two are heated for the winter, one with the addition of a birdbath de-icer.
 For the other, I swap out the regular bowl for a heated bowl.
 While sparrows are drawn to the yard by millet, the cover and water sweetens the deal for them.

-Once the last of the White-Throated Sparrows and the Dark-Eyed Juncos leave the yard to head north in April, I stop offering millet completely.
-The House Sparrows leave too once the millet is gone and the mixed flocks tend to move on too.
+Once the last of the White-Throated Sparrows and the Dark-Eyed Juncos leave the yard to head north in April, I stop offering millet and/or nyjer on the ground completely.
+Well, I will sometimes delay things if Chipping Sparrows show up and are eating seed on the ground after the winter sparrows leave.
+Any House Sparrows leave too once the millet is gone.

 I don’t see more than an occasional sparrow in the yard throughout most of the spring and summer months.
 It is only when autumn rolls around again that the white-throats and the juncos reappear and bring their energy to the fall and winter yard again.